Ceelog/phpdoc-en/src/ref/array.md

 ### Return Values

-Returns an <span class="type">array</span> containing all the entries from `array1` that are not present in any of the other arrays.
+Returns an <span class="type">array</span> containing all the entries from `array` that are not present in any of the other arrays.

 ### Examples